 Reach out to a dedicated treatment provider and learn how you can create the life you want.

-The addictive nature of tobacco is one of the reasons it is so widely used around the word.
+The addictive nature of Tobacco is one of the reasons it is so widely used around the world.
 The common and legal substance had a dependence score of 2·21, and it may be shocking to some that it holds third place on this list.
-The nicotine contained in tobacco leaves are what fuels those addicted to it.
+The Nicotine contained in Tobacco leaves are what fuels those addicted to it.
 Users are most likely smoke cigarettes but can also use pipes, cigars, and dip to get their fix.
-Withdrawal symptoms start with a powerful craving for tobacco, followed by irritability, trouble sleeping, issues paying attention, and an increased appetite.
+Withdrawal symptoms start with a powerful craving for Tobacco, followed by irritability, trouble sleeping, issues paying attention, and an increased appetite.
 About 34 million adults smoke cigarettes, and the states with the most smokers are West Virginia, Kentucky, and Louisiana.
 States with the least cigarette smokers are Utah and California.

 4. Street Methadone